 Cambridge Assessment English

 You are here:

-Dr Jing Xu is a Senior Research Manager at Cambridge English, which he joined in November 2015.
+Dr Jing Xu is Principal Research Manager at Cambridge English, which he joined in November 2015.
 He began his career as an English language teacher and before moving to Cambridge worked as the Program Assistant for the Oral English Certification Test at Iowa State University and as a summer research intern at the Educational Testing Service.
 His current research focuses on automated speaking assessment, validity theory and computer-assisted language learning.
 He received his doctorate in Applied Linguistics and Technology from Iowa State University.

 Describe your role and involvement in Linguaskill.

 I am particularly involved in the new Linguaskill Speaking test.
 In this role, I design and conduct empirical research to investigate potential threats to test validity and collect validity evidence (or counter-evidence) that supports (or disproves) the interpretations and uses of the Linguaskill test scores in various contexts.
 Based on this research, I advise on test design and ensure the accuracy of public information about Linguaskill.

 Linguaskill is unique in terms of its application of cutting-edge technologies in language assessment.
 The Linguaskill combined Reading and Listening test is computer adaptive, meaning that test content is tailored to a candidate’s performance in order to obtain a precise estimate of their language ability.
 The Linguaskill Writing test is enhanced by its automarking technology that performs nearly instantaneous evaluation of free writing.

 What have you learned when developing Linguaskill?